rdat5/Balance-Point/README.md

 ![Step 8](/images/step8.jpg)

 9. Turn 'Update' on.
-The 'Center of Mass Object' will now track the center of mass of entirety of the character, and the 'Floor Center of Mass Object' will follow, but set to the floor level.
+The 'Center of Mass Object' will now track the center of mass of the entirety of the character, and the 'Floor Center of Mass Object' will follow, but set to the floor level.
 To stop tracking, set 'Update' to off.